 In Germany, a large number of customers of diesel vehicles has filed lawsuits for damages or rescission of sales contracts.
 They assert that the vehicles contained illegal defeat devices and/or showed impermissibly high emission or consumption values.
-They refer to, in particular, the KBA's recall orders mentioned in the subsection set out above and entitled "Diesel emission behaviour: governmental proceedings".
-The development of case numbers is declining, however, an increase in the future cannot be ruled out.
+They refer to, in particular, the KBA's recall orders mentioned in the subsection set out above and entitled "Diesel emission behavior: governmental proceedings".
 Based on similar allegations, the Federation of German Consumer Organizations (Verbraucherzentrale Bundesverband e.V.) filed a model declaratory action (Musterfeststellungsklage) against MBG with the Stuttgart Higher Regional Court (Oberlandesgericht) in July 2021.
 Such action seeks a ruling that certain preconditions of alleged consumer claims are met.
+Following a decision of the European Court of Justice in the first quarter of 2023, the German Federal Court of Justice (Bundesgerichtshof) ruled in the second quarter of 2023 that vehicle purchasers are entitled to claim damages against the manufacturer if it intentionally or negligently used an inadmissible defeat device.

 In addition, investors from Germany and abroad have filed lawsuits for damages with the Stuttgart Regional Court (Landgericht) alleging the violation of disclosure requirements (main proceedings) and also raised outof-court claims for damages.
-The investors allege that Mercedes-Benz Group AG did not immediately disclose inside information in connection with the emission behaviour of its diesel vehicles and that it had made false and misleading public statements.
+The investors allege that Mercedes-Benz Group AG did not immediately disclose inside information in connection with the emission behavior of its diesel vehicles and that it had made false and misleading public statements.
 They further claim that the purchase price of the financial instruments acquired by them (in particular Mercedes-Benz shares, formerly Daimler AG shares) would have been lower if Mercedes-Benz Group AG had complied with its disclosure obligations.
-In this context, the Stuttgart Higher Regional Court (Oberlandesgericht) initiated model case proceedings under the German Act on Model Case Proceedings in Disputes under Capital Markets Law (KapMuG) (model case proceedings) in December 2021.
+In December 2021, the Stuttgart Higher Regional Court (Oberlandesgericht) initiated model case proceedings under the German Act on Model Case Proceedings in Disputes under Capital Markets Law (KapMuG) (model case proceedings).
 The purpose of the model case proceedings is to reach a decision that is binding for the main proceedings regarding common factual and legal questions.
 The main proceedings before the Stuttgart Regional Court (Landgericht) will be suspended until a decision is reached on the questions submitted, insofar as they cannot be dismissed independently of the questions to be decided in the model case proceedings.
 The decision in the model case proceedings is binding for the suspended main proceedings.
 Multiple investors have used the possibility to register claims in a considerable amount with the model case proceedings in order to suspend the period of limitation.

-Accounting assessment of the legal proceedings in connection with diesel emission behaviour
+Accounting assessment of the legal proceedings in connection with diesel emission behavior